shahidzk1/HP_OPT/README.md

           ```
     - Run [the notebook](https://github.com/shahidzk1/Machine_learning/blob/main/Higgs_challenge/HiggsBosonChallenge_personal_PC.ipynb)
 ### Azure Cloud
- - Running on Azure cloud can lead to warnings about the scikit-learn version, which can be ignored.
+ - Running on Azure cloud, Azure AI machine learning studio, can lead to warnings about the scikit-learn version, which can be ignored.
  - If optuna and optuna-integration packages are not found after requirements installation then simply use the following
     ```
           pip install optuna